LSAT Frequently Asked Questions

-We offer students enrolled in In-Person and Live Online course the opportunity to make a deposit of $350 to reserve their seat in the course, and make payment(s) until 3 business days prior to the course start.
+We offer students enrolled in In Person and Live Online courses the opportunity to make a deposit of $350 to reserve their seat in the course, and make payment(s) until 3 business days prior to the course start.

 Additionally, in certain situations we can arrange extended payment plans for those Full-Length or Live Online Course students who need more time to complete their payment.
 For more information please call our offices at 800-545-1750.

 Will I lose my payment if I withdraw from the course before it starts or if I decide to take the LSAT later?